Title

 Republic Act No. 7660 rationalizes the structure and administration of the documentary stamp tax, imposing specific tax rates on various financial instruments, loan agreements, and securities, while detailing the responsibilities of parties involved in taxable transactions.

-It refers to a written contract where one party delivers money or other consumable things to another, conditioned upon repayment of the same amount, including credit facilities evidenced by credit memos or withdrawals.
+A loan agreement is a written contract where one party delivers money or other consumable thing upon condition of repayment; it includes credit facilities evidenced by credit memo, advice, or drawings.

 Analyze Cases Smarter, Faster